 At national reunification in October 1990, Berlin’s rail network and services had undergone years of fragmentation through war damage and political division.
-The restored capital effectively thus had two transport systems.
+Therefore, the restored capital effectively had two transport systems.

 Although some U-Bahn and S-Bahn routes were restored post-1990, capacity limitations and divided operational aspects did not reconcile with aspirations for the new capital.
 With construction having started in 1995, Berlin Hauptbahnhof (Hbf) and the four-track north-south rail tunnel opened in May 2006, just in time for the football World Cup.

-The project remains central to the development of a unified transport infrastructure for the city, as well as for Berlin’s integration with the national rail network.
+The Berlin Hauptbahnhof project remains central to the development of a unified transport infrastructure for the city, as well as for Berlin’s integration with the national rail network.

 As part of Berlin’s reinstatement as capital, the ‘Pilzkonzept’ (Mushroom) plan was adopted in 1992.
 The stalk is a new north-south tunnel, the cap being the existing northern rail ring, with the Stadtbahn as the cap’s base.